vancorb/javascript-logging-js-intro-kwk/README.md

 ## Introduction

-Journals give us a window into the past, helping us discern what happened when and what its outcome was.
+Journals give us a window into the past, helping us discern what happened when and what the outcome was.
 We keep journals, traditionally, by writing things down with a timestamp (which could just be a date).

 In programming, logging is like journaling.
 It records a history of a running application that we can revisit, giving us insight into what was happening at a given point in time.